harness/harness/README.md

 cd $GOPATH/src/github.com/drone/drone
 ```

-Pleasure ensure your local environment has the following dependencies installed.
+Please ensure your local environment has the following dependencies installed.
 We provide scripts in the `./contrib` folder as a convenience that can be used to install:

 * libsqlite3
 * sassc